Dental Negligence Claims Guide

 Negligent Dentist Compensation – Claim With No Win No Fee Solicitor

 If you are eligible for negligent dentist compensation, you may find it beneficial to have a solicitor supporting your claim.
 One of the solicitors from our panel could help you.
 They have years of experience handling various dental negligence cases in the UK.
-Additionally, they may offer their services under a type of No Win No Fee arrangement called a Conditional Fee Agreement (CFA).
+Additionally, they may offer their services through a type of No Win No Fee agreement known as a Conditional Fee Agreement (CFA).

-When working with a No Win No Fee solicitor, they won’t charge any upfront or ongoing fees.
+When claiming with a No Win No Fee solicitor, they won’t charge any upfront or continuing fees.
 If your solicitor is successful with your claim, they will take a success fee from your compensation award.
 The percentage they can take as a success fee is capped by the law.
 However, should your claim not be successful, your solicitor won’t ask you to pay for their services.

 To find out more about dental negligence payouts, get in touch with our advisors.
 In addition to providing free advice, they could connect you with one of the solicitors from our panel.